AdobeDocs/commerce-admin.en/help/b2b/quote-templates-overview.md

 - **Buyer creates the quote template**

-   When reviewing an existing quote template, the buyer decides that the company needs to submit multiple orders over the next year and wants to request additional discounts based on repeat business.
+   When reviewing an existing quote, the buyer decides that the company needs to submit multiple orders over the next year and wants to request additional discounts based on repeat business.
 They create a quote template by using the *[!UICONTROL Create quote template]* action on the quote.
-Then, they initiate the negotiation by sending the new template to the seller for review.
+Then, they initiate the negotiation by sending the quote template to the seller for review.

    Buyers can also create a quote template directly from the *[!UICONTROL My Quote Templates]** page on the storefront.